- Career advice

 It is vital you proofread your covering letter carefully and present it well.

 The following format provides a useful overview for a letter:

 - Briefly introduce yourself, state what position you’re applying for and where you saw it advertised.
 For a speculative letter, specify the type of work you’re looking for.

-- Explain why you’re interested in this type of work, demonstrating an understanding of what it’s likely to involve.
+- Explain why you’re interested in this type of work, demonstrating an understanding of what it is likely to involve.

 - Explain why you’re interested in working for this particular employer.
-Demonstrate enthusiasm and evidence of research into such aspects as their successes, involvements, values or clients.
+Demonstrate enthusiasm and evidence of your research into such aspects as their successes, values and clients.

 - Highlight the ways in which you’re suitable for this position.
 Provide evidence of your key strengths by referring to experience listed on your CV.
 Aim to show that your key strengths reflect the requirements of the employer and position.